 TRENTON, N.J. - A New Jersey appeals panel on May 12 affirmed a lower court's rulings in a coverage dispute over underlying legal malpractice claims but remanded to consider the attorney insured's application for counsel fees and costs (Law Offices of Anthony Carbone v.
 Chicago Insurance Co., et al., No. A-3384-13T2, N.J.
 Super., App.
 Div.; 2015 N.J.
 Super.
 Unpub.
 LEXIS 1080).

 PHILADELPHIA - A New Jersey man claiming fraud over his purchase of a classic car from a California dealer did not establish that state's jurisdiction over the defendants, a Third Circuit U.S. Court of Appeals panel ruled May 11, finding that the dealer's interactive website and two emails did not constitute purposeful availment of its activities toward New Jersey (John Corigliano v.
 Classic Motor Inc., et al., No. 14-3586, 3rd Cir.; 2015 U.S. App.
 LEXIS 7722).

-CAMDEN, N.J. - The plaintiffs who sued railroad company defendants alleging personal injury from vinyl chloride that was spilled as a result of a train derailment filed a brief on April 6 in New Jersey federal court arguing that the defendants' motion for partial summary judgment should be denied because there is no preemption of the residents' core claims (In re: Paulsboro Derailment Cases, No. 13-784, D. N.J.).
+CAMDEN, N.J. - One of the railroad company defendants sued by New Jersey residents who allege personal injuries from vinyl chloride that was spilled as a result of a train derailment filed a document in New Jersey federal court on May 12 containing findings of fact contending that the judge should seal and redact portions of the transcript of the proceedings because a failure to do so is "highly likely to cause them serious injury" (In re: Paulsboro Derailment Cases, No. 13-784, D. N.J.).